WeCanCodeIT/wcci-fulltime-fall2016-cbus/ExampleCode/BuildingWithSpringMVC.md

             - [ ] DevTools
             - [ ] H2
         - [ ] Generate Project
-        - [ ] Extract the zip file's contents into your repository's directory.
+        - [ ] Extract the zip file's contents into your repository folder.
 Make sure `build.gradle` is in the root.
-- Create folders named:
-    - [ ] src/main/java
-    - [ ] src/test/java
-    - [ ] src/main/resources
-- [ ] Run `gradle wrapper` (the gradle wrapper task) from your local repository folder.
-[TODO won't need this after we use Spring Initializr]
 - [ ] Run `./gradlew eclipse` (use the gradle wrapper to run the eclipse task) from your local repository folder.
 - [ ] Import the generated project into Eclipse.